 VANCOUVER — Employers and the union representing supervisors embroiled in a labour dispute that triggered a lockout at British Columbia's ports will attempt to reach a deal when talks restart this weekend.

-A spokesman from the office of federal Labour Minister Steven MacKinnon has confirmed the minister spoke with leaders at both the BC Maritime Employers Association and International Longshore and Warehouse Union Local 514, but did not invoke any section of the 91Ô´´ Labour Code that would force them back to talks.
+A spokesman from the office of federal Labour Minister Steven MacKinnon confirmed Friday that the minister spoke with leaders at both the BC Maritime Employers Association and International Longshore and Warehouse Union Local 514, but did not invoke any section of the 91Ô´´ Labour Code that would force them back to talks.

 The lockout at B.C. ports by employers began on Monday after what their association describes as "strike activity" from the union.
 The result was a paralysis of container cargo traffic at terminals across Canada's west coast.

-In the meantime, the union says it has filed a complaint against the employers for allegedly bargaining in bad faith, a charge that employers call a "meritless claim."
+On Thursday, the union said it has filed a complaint against the employers for allegedly bargaining in bad faith, a charge that employers call a "meritless claim."

 The two sides have been without a deal since March 2023, and the employers say its final offer presented last week in the last round of talks remains on the table.